videlais/learning-react/chapter5/index.md

 ## Elements and Attributes into Objects and Properties

 React translate objects from their HTML form into an object form, skipping over the explicit usage of the `new`.
+(It does this internally.)
 Through including a component as if it was an element, it is converted from an element into an object.

 As was reviewed in an earlier chapter, elements have *attributes*.
 In React, these are also translated.
-As elements become object, an element's attributes become *properties*.
-In fact, to help with this common process, React pass all class components an object called **props**.
+As elements become objects, an element's attributes become *properties*.
+In fact, to help with this common process, React passes all class components an object called **props**.
 Any attributes an element has are translated into this object.

 Consider the following code: